T-Labs-Co/config-walker/README.md

 - Offer team and project leadership.
 - Delivery Manager

+## Features

+- Centralize different config sources into a single hub.
+- Support for database tables, enums, constants, hard-coded arrays, files, and settings.
+- Easy integration with Laravel models and enums.
+- Customizable configuration options.
+- Helper functions for accessing and managing configurations.
+- Automatically load configurations with Laravel's config system.

 ## PHP and Laravel Version Support

 This package supports the following versions of PHP and Laravel:

 - PHP: `^8.2`
 - Laravel: `^11.0`, `^12.0`

 ## Installation